Sri Lanka cricketer Gunathilaka arrested over alleged sexual assault charges in Sydney

 He was refused bail and will appear at the Parramatta Bail Court via an audio-visual link on Sunday.

+"As part of ongoing investigations, a crime scene examination was undertaken by specialist police at an address in Rose Bay yesterday (Saturday).
+Following further inquiries, a 31-year-old man was arrested at a hotel on Sussex Street, Sydney, shortly before 1am today (Sunday 6 November 2022).

+"He was taken to Sydney City Police Station and charged with four counts of sexual intercourse without consent.
+The Sri Lankan national was refused bail to appear at Parramatta Bail Court via AVL today," said the statement.

-England defeated Sri Lanka by four wickets in their last Super 12 Group 1 match to secure a place in the semifinal.
+England defeated Sri Lanka by four wickets in their last Super 12 Group 1 match to secure a place in the World Cup semifinal.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editor